alejomaar/Machine-Learning-Zoomcamp/Midterm_proyect/readme.md

 - If you want check EDA/Analysis process run notebook.ipynb
 - If you want retrain the model run `python train.py`
 - If you want deploy a service run `bentoml serve predict.py:svc
-- OPTIONAL If you want interact with service via frontend `yarn start` (in classifier folder)`
+- OPTIONAL If you want interact with service via frontend `yarn start` (in webpage folder)`

 # 5) How the deployed services look